redwood/redwood/README.md

 Just edit the markdown file `source/index.md`!
 If your middleman server is running, all you need to do is save `index.md` and reload the page in your browser to see the changes.
 Super easy.

 Syntax-wise, if you know markdown, we think that the Kittn example in `source/index.md` is mostly self explanatory, but be sure to check out [the syntax documentation](http://github.com/tripit/slate/blob/master/syntax.md) if you need a better explanation.
+Just remember — quotes and code samples appear on the right, everything else appears on the left.

-### Publishing Your Docs
+### Publishing Your Docs to Github Pages

 Publishing your API documentation couldn't be more simple.